beloglazov/openstack-centos-kvm-glusterfs/doc/src/openstack-centos-kvm-glusterfs-guide.md

   `configrc:`

-  :    This files contains a number of environmental variables defining various aspects of OpenStack's
+  :    This file contains a number of environmental variables defining various aspects of OpenStack's
        configuration, such as administration and service account credentials, as well as access points.
 The file must be "sourced" to export the variables into the current shell session.
        The file can be sourced directly by running: `. configrc`, or using the scripts described